divnix/std/ARCHITECTURE.md

 # Standard Design and Architecture

-At the time of writing, almost a year of exploratory and freestyle project history has past.
+At the time of writing, almost a year of exploratory and freestyle project history has passed.
 Fortunately, it is not necessary for further understanding, so I'll spare you that.
 This document, though, lays out the design, architecture and direction of Standard.